MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/metagenomic_workflows.rst

 .. image:: ../images/Gene-Catalog-Profiling.png

-This protocol allows quantification of genes in a gene catalog for each metagemomic sample.
+This protocol allows quantification of genes in a gene catalog for each metagenomic sample.

 1. **Read alignment**.
 In the first step the (cleaned) sequencing reads are mapped back to the gene catalog using BWA_ aligner.
 Note that forward, reverse, singlton and merged reads are mapped separately and are then filtered and merged in the later step.